 Carrie Bobo’s studio practice has long been defined by an integration of autobiography and contemporary geopolitics expressed through figurative imagery set within fields of abstract composition.
 Her paintings communicate an expressive sensuous immediacy found in a play of texture, color, and form.
 These explorations of the possibilities of painting reference the history of color field painting and color theory while tying themselves to a minimalism enriched by the expression of the artist’s hand, celebrating a lone quietude.

 An Oklahoma of occasional, irregular hills, invasive cedars, and deep, broad, often dry waterways.

-An Oklahoma of sparse suburbanism on a street named for a plantation.
+An Oklahoma of sparse suburbanism on a street named for Twelve Oaks.